littleraskol/Government-Variety-Pack/lrsk-gov-var/description.md

 A grab bag of new civics, origins, and government types.

-[b]Updated for Stellaris 3.4 (Cepheus).[/b] It is in a [b][i]minimal loading state[/i][/b], meaning there are no errors when loading the game with this mod active.
-Some civics (especially if they have features related to vassals) may not work correctly.
-Please report any bugs, issues, or other unexpected/undesired behavior [url=https://airtable.com/shr57DnP3u6lzJ4D9]using this form[/url].
-You can see what issues I am aware of and working on [url=https://airtable.com/shrsRDMnNBkOnDlej/tblkSIUTcdXTeXAEo]here[/url].

 [i][b]New Civics[/b][/i]

 A total of [b]75 new civics[/b], broken down into 10 origins, 22 normal civics, 19 hive civics, 14 machine civics, 13 megacorp civics, and 3 "advanced" civics available to any non-gestalt empire.
 Additionally, 5 base game civics have been enhanced with expanded features.
 Even short summaries cannot be contained in the character limit so see [url=https://steamcommunity.com/workshop/filedetails/discussion/2806903835/4839692156559653486/]the dedicated civics thread[/url] for detailed descriptions.